MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-slack.md

 ## Connect a bot to Slack using the Slack adapter

-As well as the channel available in the Azure Bot Service to connect your bot with Slack, you can also use the Slack adapter.
-In this article you will learn how to connect a bot to Slack using the adapter.
-This article will walk you through modifying the EchoBot sample to connect it to a Slack app.
+Besides the Slack channel available in the Azure Bot Service, you can use the **Slack adapter** to connect your bot with Slack.
+This article shows how to do it by modifying the EchoBot sample to connect it to a Slack app.

+You can also use the [slack adapter](https://aka.ms/csharp-60-slack-adapter-sample) sample and populate the appSettings.json file with the values described in the steps described in the next sections.
+This sample has additional steps described in the README file to show examples of link sharing, receiving attachments, and sending interactive messages.

 > [!NOTE]
 > The instructions below cover the C# implementation of the Slack adapter.
 For instructions on using the JS adapter, part of the BotKit libraries, [see the BotKit Slack documentation](https://botkit.ai/docs/v4/platforms/slack.html).

-## Prerequisites
+### Prerequisites

 * The [EchoBot sample code](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/02.echo-bot)

 * Access to a Slack workspace with sufficient permissions to create and manage applications at  [https://api.slack.com/apps](https://api.slack.com/apps).
 If you do not have access to a Slack environment you can create a workspace for [free](https://www.slack.com).

-## Create a Slack application for your bot
+### Create a Slack application for your bot

 Log into [Slack](https://slack.com/signin) and then go to [create a Slack application](https://api.slack.com/apps) channel.